(Editor’s Note: This recipe was originally posted in 2019.)

 - Dissolve sugar with warm water.

-- Add rum, cognac, lemon juice and peach brandy and stir to mix.
+- Add rum, cognac, lemon juice, and peach brandy; stir to mix.

-- Add a block of ice to chill, and continue to add smaller pieces of ice for desired dilution.
+- f you want to serve the punch cold, add a block of ice to chill, and continue to add smaller pieces of ice for desired dilution.

-- Garnish with lemon wheels and freshly grated nutmeg.
+- Serve in a punch glass, and garnish with lemon wheels and freshly grated nutmeg.